 One of the easiest (and cheapest) DIY pet toys around, the sock/ball toy, combines two of the most fun toys your pup can think of.
 This toy has all the bounce of a regular tennis ball, but the tug-of-war abilities of a rope toy.
 Swing this DIY toy around and launch it for your dog to chase, or let him play with it in the comforts of the warm indoors.
 All you need is a sock … and a tennis ball.
 Place the tennis ball inside the sock and tie a knot.
-To mix this old favorite up, you can wrap a ball in an old t-shirt and get creative, or you can braid a old-t-shirt and run that through a tennis ball.
+To mix this old favorite up, you can wrap a ball in an old t-shirt and get creative, or you can braid an old-t-shirt and run that through a tennis ball.
 You can also swap the ball for a water bottle for that fantastic crunch noise.
-With a few tennis balls, an old t-shirt and some worn out socks, the dog fun will be endless.
+With a few tennis balls, an old t-shirt, and some worn-out socks, the dog fun will be endless.

 3. Collapsible Travel Dish

 Every pet parent has been out and about with their furry friend and had to awkwardly cup their hands to provide a bowl for water.
 Well, look goofy no more, this DIY collapsible pet bowl is the perfect solution for food and water on the go.
 Follow the easy instructions from Craft Stylish here.

 For those who can follow instructions well, this rope toy would be the ideal DIY dog present.
 All you need is some super tough rope (in a fun color, of course), a few zip ties, and a lighter.
 Oh ya, and mad skills!
 By looping the rope following the well-depicted instructions provided by Instructables, you can make a variety of different-shaped rope toys.
 Even the toughest chewers will be no match for this DIY gift.

 5. Stylish Suitcase Bed